maxint-rd/TM16xx/README.md

 - Reading simultaneous button presses on TM1638;

 ## Features & limitations
 - The current version of this library supports ESP8266/ESP32, Atmel ATmega (e.g. ATmega328 and ATmega168) and Atmel ATtiny MCUs.
 Due to the required memory, the smallest ATtiny MCU supported is the ATtiny44.
 Compatible MCUs such as LGT8F328P are also supported.
 Raspberry Pi Pico RP2040 is supported too (tested with core 2.5.2 by Earle Philhower).
-Support for CH32/STM32 is under development.
+Support for CH32 RiscV was added in 2024.
+STM32 is expected to work too but needs further testing.
 Please let me know if you've successfully used this library with other MCUs.
 - For TM1640 on Pi Pico [stability issues](https://github.com/maxint-rd/TM16xx/issues/34) were reported (requiring further analysis).
 - The TM16xx chips offer no support for daisychaining multiple chips, but when separate Clk or Latch lines are used the Din line can be shared for combined displays.
 - It is possible to define multiple display objects for multiple different modules (see the TM1638_TM1637ex_two_modules example).
-The library now supports combining multiple 7-segment modules into one display using the TM16xxDisplay class (example for combined TM16xxDisplay to be included soon).
+The library now supports combining multiple 7-segment or 14-segment modules into one display using the TM16xxDisplay class (example for combined TM16xxDisplay yet to be added).
 - The TM16xxMatrixGFX class does support combining multiple LED Matrix module into one large matrix.
-Please note that the TM1640 supports up to 16 digits or an 8x16 LED matrix.
+- the TM1640 supports up to sixteen 7-segment digits, eight 14-segment digits or an 8x16 LED matrix.
+The TM1640Anode class can be used with a Common Anode configuration to support 8 digits of 16 segments, such as the 5241BS 14-segment plus dot LED display (example for combined TM1640Anode yet to be added).
 - The [QYF-TM1638 module](http://arduinolearning.com/code/qyf-tm1638-and-arduino-module.php) (TM138 with common anode display) is fully supported.
 Please note that while multiple buttons can be pressed, pressing more than two buttons can give faulty results due to the lack of short-out preventing diodes on the module.
 - The popular TM1638 LED & KEY module comes in a number of varieties.
 My version has some odd button wiring sequence: S1=KS1, S5=KS2, S2=KS3, S6=KS4, S3=KS5, S7=KS6, S4=KS7, S8=KS8
-- The TM1640Anode class can be used with a Common Anode configuration to support 8 digits of 16 segments, such as the 5241BS 14-segment plus dot LED display (example for combined TM1640Anode to be included soon).
 - TM1628/TM1668 allow 13 segment mode, support for using 13-segment displays is still outstanding due to lack of having such dsiplays for testing.
 - The TM1650 datasheet mentions SDA and SCL pins.
 The used protocol resembles I2C, but lacks addressing.
 For that reason this library doesn't use the I2C Wire library, but (slow) bitbanging using digitalWrite.
 - The TM1652 allows more levels of LED dimming than supported.
 For uniformity only 8 levels of duty cycle are used, at maximum grid current.